TheEt1234/libox/api.md

 ## "Coroutine" sandbox
 - Optionally requires trusted environment for weighing local variables and upvalues
-    - without it someone can overfill your memory, but libox has protections against that somewhat
+    - without it someone can overfill your memory, but libox has protections against that *somewhat, though i don't think it's a good idea to rely on them*

 ### What is it?
 A sandbox that allows the user to **yield** => temporarily stop execution; then be able to resume from that point